timiscoding/JackAnalyzer/README.md

 # Jack Analyzer

 Reads a syntactically valid Jack program file/dir and outputs XML that represents the parse tree.
+The Jack grammar and syntax can be viewed on [slides 15-16 here.](http://nand2tetris.org/lectures/PDF/lecture%2010%20compiler%20I.pdf)

 This is [project 10](http://nand2tetris.org/10.php) of the nand2tetris course.